rerrl/sat-tracker-in-rust/README.md

 - TODO: double check the metrics caluluations (should gain be 0 when bitcoin price is equal to avg buy price?)
 - TODO: add a help page to show how to use the app and how the metrics are calculated
+- TODO: add ability to manually set the bitcoin price to see how the metrics change

 - TODO: better metrics